Amended August 31, 2016

 This analysis offers further evidence that common-sense public safety laws may help prevent dangerous people from obtaining guns and save lives: controlling for population, in states that require background checks for all handgun sales, there were 52 percent fewer mass shootings between January 2009 and July 2015.
 Notably, states that require criminal background checks on all handgun sales experienced 63 percent fewer mass shootings committed by people prohibited from possessing firearms and 64 percent fewer domestic violence mass shootings.

-The FBI defines “mass shooting” as any incident where at least four people were murdered with a gun.
+Everytown defines “mass shooting” as any incident where four or more people, not including the shooter, are killed with a gun.
+This is the threshold used by the majority of academics and organizations studying mass violence.
 Everytown has documented these incidents comprehensively since January 2009 and identified 133 incidents that met this definition by July 2015.
 A prior analysis of these shootings showed that, similar to gun violence generally, nearly 40 percent were perpetrated by assailants who were prohibited by federal law from possessing guns, and which more effective enforcement of existing gun laws might therefore have prevented.Everytown for Gun Safety, Analysis of Recent Mass Shootings, August 2015, available at http://every.tw/1WIarom.
 There was also a noteworthy connection between mass shootings and domestic or family violence: in 57 percent of the shootings, the perpetrator killed a current or former intimate partner or family member.

 A nationwide analysis of mass shootings may nevertheless mask significant differences between patterns in individual states.
 In particular, there is a growing body of evidence that state laws requiring background checks for all handgun sales deter criminals and domestic abusers from accessing firearms.
 To test whether such laws were associated with a different frequency of mass shootings, Everytown compared the frequency of mass shootings in states that required background checks for unlicensed handgun sales to states that did not, controlling for the number of residents living in both groups of states each year.